feathersjs/feathers/docs/guides/basics/starting.md

 <<< @/examples/first-frontend.html

-If you now go to
+If you now in the browser go to

 ```
 http://localhost:3030